Policies of Nursing Essentially

 At Nursing Essentially, we require clients who engage our services to sign a Confidentiality Agreement.
 This contract ensuures that all information disclosed during sessions is held with the strictest of confidence (with the exception o f legislative obligations required of Registered Nurses).
 This Agreement is available here, and will be emailed to you prior to commencing any session with Nursing Essentially.
 This agreement must be signed and Nursing Essentially will not provide any services to any client should this agreement not be signed, or, if the agreement is breached.
 This contract can be downloaded and submitted electronically here:

 Most consultations are held via Skype, email or telephone.
-Limited appointments are conducted in the Nursing Essentially office (South Australia).
+Limited appointments are conducted in the Nursing Essentially office (South Australia) or in public venues if deemed appropriate.

 Scope of Practice